 To facilitate easy insertion of the flying leads into the small holes, it helps enormously to trim the flying leads with a pair of scissors.
 Start at one of the leads at the back of the tube.
-Then, working around the tube, cut each successive lead approx 2mm shorter than the previous one.
+Then, working around the tube, cut each sucessive lead approx 2mm shorter than the previous one.
 This will allow you to feed each lead in in turn.

 Now you can insert and solder in the tube.
-Insert the 11 leads into the 11 holes with pads as shown below.
-Insert from the side of the PCB with no markings.
+Insert the 11 leads into the 11 holes.
+Insert from the side of the PCB marked 'A' and 'Tube'.

 Pay attention that the tube sits squarely on the PCB.
 Ensure the tube is facing perfectly forwards before soldering - you may need to twist it a little.

-Then solder on the connector .
+Then solder on the black connector .